Jerrold H. Weinberg, MD

 -AD.
 Age 59

-Dr. Jerrold H. Weinberg, MD, FACOG, has been a practicing obstetrician and gynecologist for over five decades, with a subspecialty focus on menopausal medicine since 1999.
+Jerrold H. Weinberg, MD, FACOG, has been a practicing obstetrician and gynecologist for five decades, with a subspecialty of menopausal medicine since 1999.

-The former director of the Birmingham Menopause Institute, Dr. Weinberg, has trained hundreds of professionals in menopause medicine through his role as a preceptor at Oakland University, Purdue University, South University, and Walden University.
-Dr. Weinberg has lectured and taught courses nationally and internationally on menopausal medicine, female sexual dysfunction, cervical cancer, and gynecologic procedures.
+As director of the Birmingham Menopause Institute, Dr. Weinberg trained hundreds of professionals in menopause medicine through his role as a preceptor at several universities.

-For ten years, Dr. Weinberg authored a monthly opinion column in the Ob/Gyn News, which has a circulation of 45,000 practitioners.
-More recently, his op-eds have appeared in the Washington Post and other outlets.
+For six years, Dr. Weinberg authored a monthly opinion column in the Ob/Gyn News, which had a circulation of 45,000 practitioners.
+More recently, he had an op-ed in the Washington Post.

 4000